drorlab/atom3d/benchmarking/README.md

 # Benchmarking for the ATOM3D paper

-This directory contains scripts we used for the benchmarking described in the [ATOM3D paper](https://arxiv.org/abs/2012.04035) and corresponding (though incomplete) documentation..
+This directory contains scripts we used for the benchmarking described in the [ATOM3D paper](https://arxiv.org/abs/2012.04035) and corresponding (though incomplete) documentation.
 Parts of the code here rely on datasets in an outdated format that we can only access locally.
 We are trying to update them over time to make them more usable.